 Contract of employment or independent contractor

-A threshold question in determining the rights and duties of a worker is whether the individual is an employee or an independent contractor.
-Mostly it is only employees that are covered by awards, enterprise agreements, collective agreements and individual agreements.
+A worker’s rights and duties depends on whether the individual is an employee or an independent contractor.
+Mostly it is only employees who are covered by awards, enterprise agreements, collective agreements and individual agreements.
 Other legislation concerned with working relationships and conditions is usually applicable only to employees.

 The contract under which an employee performs work is called a “contract of service”.
 The contract under which an independent contractor performs work is called a “contract for services”.